Tyrrrz/Tyrrrz.me/src/data/blog-posts/return-type-inference/Post.md

 }
 ```

-Now the code from earlier will work exactly as expected:
+Going back to the code from earlier, it will now work exactly as expected:

 ```csharp
 public class Translator